Regulation A1: Visa and Immigration

 3.1 You can appeal the decision to deny your sponsorship if there is evidence of procedural irregularity during the decision making process.
 See paragraphs 2.6, 2.7, 2.8 above, and regulations C3.2 Bachelors Degree, C4.2.4 Intercalated Bachelors Degrees, C5.2 Medical Bachelors Degrees, C6.2.4 Integrated Masters Degrees, C7.2.4 Taught Postgraduate Degrees, C8.2.4 Graduate Certificate and Graduate Diplomas, C9.2 Professional Doctorates, and C10.2.4 Research Degrees.

-3.2 You must submit your appeal to the Immigration Compliance Manager within 5 calendar days of being informed that you will not be sponsored.
+3.2 You must submit your appeal to the Immigration Compliance and Advice Manager within 5 calendar days of being informed that you will not be sponsored.

 4.1 You will be reported to the UK Home Office, resulting in a cancellation of your visa, if: